catalystneuro/cookiecutter-my-lab-to-nwb-template/{{cookiecutter.repo_name}}/README.md

 Note:
 both of the methods above install the repository in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).
+The dependencies for this environment are stored in the dependencies section of the `pyproject.toml` file.

 ### Running a specific conversion
 If the project has more than one conversion, you can install the requirements for a specific conversion with the following command: